boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 like dust blowing in front of a burning east wind.
 I will turn my back on them and not look favorably on them when disaster strikes them.”

+### Jeremiah Petitions the Lord to Punish Those Who Attack Him

 [18] Then some people said, “Come on!
 Let us consider how to deal with Jeremiah!
 There will still be priests to instruct us, wise men to give us advice, and prophets to declare God’s word.
 Come on!
 Let’s bring charges against him and get rid of him!
 Then we will not need to pay attention to anything he says.”
 [19] Then I said,
 “Lord, pay attention to me.